dominikcebula/algorithms/src/main/java/com/dominikcebula/algorithms/dynamic/programming/subset/sum/README.md

 * `elements[]` - array of integers - set of numbers which needs to be checked if given sum can be created using those numbers
-* `sum` - single integer number - expected sum that be created using given set of numbers
+* `sum` - single integer number - expected sum that should be created using given set of numbers

 ## Output